top of page

 selected writing

 As well as writing for theatre, I also write articles on film, media and politics.
-My work has appeared in The Guardian, Little White Lies, Verso, Metro, Aesthetica, among other publications.
+My work has appeared in The Guardian, The Independent, The Economist, AnOther, A Rabbit's Foot, Little White Lies, Verso, Metro, Aesthetica, among other publications.
 In 2025, I was longlisted for The Observer/Anthony Burgess Prize for Arts Journalism.

 Shadow, Light and Lemons: Catch Ella Kruglyanskaya in London / Observer